-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 - 1 tablespoon olive oil

-- 3 large stalks celery, cut into 1-inch (2.54 cm) pieces
+- 3 large celery stalks

 - 10 ounces baby portabella mushrooms, sliced (283 grams)

-- 4 cups turkey bone broth
+- 4½ cups turkey bone broth (or chicken bone broth)

 - 1 bay leaf

-- 1 tablespoons fresh thyme leaves
+- 1 tablespoon fresh thyme leaves

 - 1 teaspoon dried sage